Print by Anthony Stan

 AlakazamMagicUK says...

-The PRINT effect is a visually striking illusion where a playing card seems to print itself onto another surface. [...]
-This kind of promotion offers a glimpse into what’s new on the market—ideal for those who value aesthetics, functionality, or novelty in their props.
+The PRINT effect is a visually striking illusion where a playing card seems to print itself onto another surface, serving as a teaser to draw viewers in for the full experience.

 EverythingMagicPro99 says...